vanesascode/vanesascode/README.md

 ###
 ***
 ###
-## What will you `FIND` here?
+## Here you will find lots of `code and useful notes` of my studying process.

-Well, I am uploading all my practice projects with LOTS of notes in the code and/or readme.md. 🤔 Maybe they are useful for you too if you are also a student?
+I am uploading all my practice projects with LOTS of notes in the code and/or readme.md. 🤔 Maybe they are useful for you too if you are also a student?

 👉 Click on the repositories and have a look! 👀